 Editor’s Note: If you don’t ski but love the environment in ski towns, you will love our list of the best ski destinations in the U.S. for non-skiers.

-Hiking isn’t just for summer.
+Hiking isn’t just a summer activity — it is an exhilarating winter activity, too.
 When the sun is shining and the weather is temperate, hiking or snowshoeing through the wooded trails is like walking through your own private, snowy winter wonderland.
-If you are going to hike the mountains in winter, be sure to have microspikes, yaktrax, or crampons -- you will need them on the slippery, hard-packed surfaces.
+If you are going to hit the hiking trails in the mountains during the winter months, be sure to have microspikes, yaktrax, or crampons — you will need them on the slippery, hard-packed surfaces.

-A good, well-traveled beginner hike is Sallie Barber Mine.
+A good, well-traveled jaunt for beginner hikers is the Sallie Barber Mine Trail.
+(Breckenridge began, of course, as a mining town.)
 The 2.8-mile out-and-back hike rewards travelers with lovely views of the mine with Keystone mountain in the distance.

 Welcome to the wild west!
 The Colorado gold rush in French Gulch was the site of several mines operating between 1859-1946.
 Experience a private gold mine tour while you listen to the fascinating history of the mine.
-Take a guided walk into the Country Boy Mine, an easy 2,000-foot round-trip tour of the mine (no steps or climbing).
-Try your hand panning for gold -- if you find some, you can keep it.
+Take a guided tour into the Country Boy Mine, an easy 2,000-foot round-trip walking tour of the mine (no steps or climbing).
+Try your hand at gold panning — if you find some, you can keep it.

 Do you miss biking in the winter?
 Have you tried riding a fat-tire bike?
 The large wide tires give you traction on the snow-covered trails allowing you to enjoy biking year-round.